Lope de Aguirre: In the New World

 Aguirre probably enlisted in an expedition of 250 men chosen to serve under the command of Rodrigo Duran.
 He arrived in Peru in 1536 or 1537.
-Aguirre got work "breaking" stallions in Cuzco, the capital of Nuevo Toledo, and was appointed regidor (alderman) of the city.
-As a conquistador, however, he soon became infamous for his violence, cruelty, and sedition against the Crown.
+Aguirre got work breaking stallions in Cuzco, the capital of Nuevo Toledo, and was appointed regidor (alderman) of the city.
+As a conquistador, he soon became infamous for his violence, cruelty, and sedition against the Crown.

 In 1544, Aguirre was at the side of Peru's first viceroy, Blasco Núñez Vela, who had arrived from Spain with orders to implement the New Laws, suppress the Encomiendas, and liberate the natives from slavery.
 Many of the conquistadors refused to implement these laws, which prohibited them from exploiting the Indians.
-Aguirre, however, took part in the plot with Melchor Verdugo to free the viceroy (who had been imprisoned on the island of San Lorenzo), and thus turned against Gonzalo Pizarro (the leader of the anti-viceroy/New Laws faction).
+Aguirre took part in the plot with Melchor Verdugo to free the viceroy, who had been imprisoned on the island of San Lorenzo, and turned against Gonzalo Pizarro, the leader of the anti-viceroy/New Laws faction.

 After the failed attempt, they escaped from Lima to Cajamarca, and started to gather men to help the viceroy.
 In the meantime, thanks to the oidor Alvarez, the viceroy had escaped to Tumbes and gathered a small military force in the belief that all the country would rise up to defend the Crown under the royal flag.
-The viceroy's resistance to Pizarro and his deputy Francisco de Carvajal, the infamous "el demonio de los Andes" ("demon of the Andes") would last for two years until he was defeated in Añaquito on 18 January 1546.
+The viceroy's resistance to Pizarro and his deputy Francisco de Carvajal, the infamous "el demonio de los Andes" ("demon of the Andes") lasted for two years until he was defeated in Añaquito on 18 January 1546.